system-pclub/rust-programming-challenges/README.md

 The result of `top_topics_5_lifetime.csv` corresponds to tab Section#3.3.1-LDA-lifetime.

+### Code Construct Information
+The categorization of each violation's related code constructs is listed in tab Section#3.3.2.

-### Section 3.3.2
+### Section 3.3.2 Lift Correlation
-We selected code constructs with more than ten questions in the small dataset, and presented their lift metrics in tab Section#3.3.2.
+We selected code constructs with more than ten questions in the small dataset, and presented their lift metrics in cells AB140--AH157 in tab Section#3.3.2.

-The Python script is located in `small-dataset/lift/lift.csv.py`.
+The Python script to compute lift is located in `small-dataset/lift/lift.csv.py`.
 Executing
 ```
 cd small-dataset/lift